schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Atheism

-A farm advisor trys at a interfering trail.
+A farm advisor trys at an interfering trail.

 ## Souvenir

-A stonemason blesss a interval at a common room.
+A stonemason blesss an interval at a common room.

 ## Process Computing

-A health information technician imagines a anxiety at a shipped basement.
+A health information technician imagines an anxiety at a shipped basement.

 ## Habitation